 While often challenging to carry out, substantial progress has been made over the past several years in conducting large-scale measurements of cybercrime.
+The most relevant work to ours is from Soska and Christin who use website features to predict whether a webserver will be hacked in the future [19].
+Where we explicitly parse out webserver features, Soska and Christin let their algorithm determine the relevant features.

 Some work is particularly relevant due to the results from studying the security of webservers.
-For instance, Doupe et al. describe a state-aware fuzzer in which they evaluate vulnerabilities in CMS platforms [17].
-Scholte et al. study vulnerabilities in CMS platforms, though they do not relate vulnerabilities to exploits or observed compromise [18].
-Nikiforakis et al. crawl many webpages on top webservers to measure the quality of third-party JavaScript libraries running on the webservers [2].
+Doupe et al. describe a state-aware fuzzer in which they evaluate vulnerabilities in CMS platforms [20].
+Scholte et al. study vulnerabilities in CMS platforms, though they do not relate vulnerabilities to exploits or observed compromise [21].
+Wardman et. al. analyze phishing URLs to find common substrings; their method inadvertently finds vulnerable CMS plugins [22].
+Nikiforakis et al. crawl many webpages on top webservers to measure the quality of thirdparty JavaScript libraries running on the webservers [2].
+John et. al. create "heat-seeking" honeypots for attackers, some running commonly exploited CMSes, to observe attacker behavior [23].
+Moore and Clayton measure the recompromise of webservers abused for phishing and find that attackers using targeted, "evil" Google search queries to discover the webserver is a positive risk factor for reinfection [24].

 Another series of papers are relevant to the compromise datasets we study.
-For example, Wang et al. performed a large-scale study of cloaking, which is often caused by search-redirection attacks [19].
+For example, Wang et al. performed a large-scale study of cloaking, which is often caused by search-redirection attacks [25].
 Notably, the authors dealt with false positives using clustering.
-While our data source on search-redirection attacks focuses exclusively on redirections to unlicensed pharmacies [1], the attack technique is general [20].
+While our data source on search-redirection attacks focuses exclusively on redirections to unlicensed pharmacies [1], the attack technique is general [26].
+Provos et. al. study drive-by-download URLs [27].
+They find more outdated versions of server software on malware landing pages than upto-date versions.